coder/coder/docs/tutorials/quickstart.md

    You might need to log out and back in or restart the machine for changes to take effect.

-Log out and log back in so that your group membership is re-evaluated or run:

 1. Install Coder:

    ```shell